GoogleSQL data definition language

 • If a table contains a column that is marked NOT NULL and has no default value, you can't insert into the table unless you have the INSERT privilege on that column.

-• After granting SELECT on a change stream to a role, grant EXECUTE on the change stream's table-valued function (TVF) to that role.
-For information about TVFs see Change stream query syntax.
+• After granting SELECT on a change stream to a role, grant EXECUTE to that role on the read function for the change stream.
+For information about change stream read functions, see Change stream read functions and query syntax.

 • Granting SELECT on a table doesn't grant SELECT on the change stream that tracks it.
 You must make a separate grant for the change stream.